A long history

 David is a qualified Level 3 Cricket Coach under the National Cricket Accreditation Scheme.

-David currently coaches numerous Emerging Blues players and has coached current Australian representative Jackson Bird, NSW and Sydney Thunder representatives Tim Cruikshank and Ollie Davies and NSW and Sydney 6er’s player Stella Campbell.
+David currently coaches numerous Emerging Blues players and has coached current Australian representative Jackson Bird, NSW and Sydney Thunder representatives Tim Cruikshank and Ollie Davies and Australian, NSW and Sydney 6er’s player Stella Campbell.

 “My kids loved the camp and the instructors were terrific.
 I was impressed that they were kind and inclusive and supported good behaviours in the kids.
 The boys both learnt a lot and are mad for cricket now.”